-Education is neither a science nor magic.
-It is not a machine because man, the subject of education is not a machine; it is not magic because man is not reducible to a material mechanism that may be manipulated by natural or “magical” processes.
-The essential problem with almost any modern educational program is that assumes a reductionist model of human nature or even more denies the existence of human nature altogether.
-When it really
+Education is neither science nor magic.
+It is not a machine because man, the subject of education, is not a machine; it is not magic because man is not reducible to a material mechanism that may be manipulated by natural or “magical” processes.
+The essential problem with almost any modern educational program is that it assumes a reductionist model of human nature or denies the existence of human nature altogether.
+When it really comes down

 Controversy arose recently, when Fr.
 Arturo Sosa Abascal, S.J., the Superior General of the Society of Jesus, declared that the devil is only a symbol of evil, not an actual personal entity.
 This reading of Fr.
 Sosa’s comments isn’t a matter of interpretation.
 He was explicit: “He [that is, the devil,] exists as the personification of evil in different structures, but not in persons, because he is not a person; he is a manner of

-EDUCATION IS NOT A SCIENCE Education is not a science and despite what the education industry constantly promotes there is no magic formula for making everyone brilliant and successful.
+EDUCATION IS NOT A SCIENCE Education is not a science and despite what the education industry promotes there is no magic formula for making everyone brilliant and successful.
 Taken together these theses constitute a heresy that offends the deepest held beliefs of professional educators.
-The belief that education is something like an empirical science, along with the American utopian dream that every man is a potential genius if we just find the right method.
+The belief that education is something like an empirical science, along with the Utopian dream that every man is a potential genius; we just need to apply the right educational method.